Keondre Coburn: Kansas City Chiefs (first stint)

 Coburn was selected by the Kansas City Chiefs in the sixth round (194th overall) of the 2023 NFL draft.
-He was waived on October 19, 2023.
+He was waived on October 19, 2023, after playing in just one game.

 Denver Broncos

 On October 20, 2023, Coburn was claimed off waivers by the Denver Broncos.
-He was waived on November 14.
+He was waived by the Broncos on November 14.

 Kansas City Chiefs (second stint)

-On November 16, 2023, Coburn was signed to the Chiefs practice squad.
+On November 16, 2023, Coburn was signed to the Kansas City Chiefs' practice squad.

 Tennessee Titans

 On December 13, 2023, the Tennessee Titans signed Coburn off the Chiefs practice squad.
-He played 4 games during the 2023 season.
+He played in four games for Tennessee during the 2023 season.
+The Chiefs went on to win the Super Bowl, but because he finished the season with the Titans, he was ineligible for their playoff bonuses or a Super Bowl Ring.

-Coburn played in 15 games during the 2024 season and had his first career start during a Week 4 win against the Miami Dolphins.
+Coburn played in 15 games during the 2024 season and had his first career start during a Week four win against the Miami Dolphins.
 He recorded 14 tackles and played 144 snaps.

 On March 7, 2025, Coburn signed a one-year contract extension with the Titans.
-He was waived during training camp on July 24.
+He was waived by Tennessee during training camp on July 24.

 Las Vegas Raiders

 On July 25, 2025, Coburn was claimed off waivers by the Las Vegas Raiders.
-He was waived on August 25.
+He was waived by the Raiders on August 25.

+Dallas Renegades

+On January 12, 2026, Coburn was allocated to the Dallas Renegades in the UFL regional allocation.
+On February 16, he was released by the Renegades.